Last updated: Dec-11-2024

 parameter to true

-in your subtitles configuration.
-It is recommended to also define a maxWords
+in your subtitles configuration. it's recommended to also define a maxWords

 value to limit the number of words displayed.
 Here's an example that has a wordHighlightStyle